 Transition into Aviation

-The U.S. Army Command & General Staff College (CGSC) at Fort Leavenworth is the Army’s premier mid‑career leadership school, established in 1881, designed to prepare officers for high‑level command and staff positions.
-It provides advanced education in operations, planning, leadership, and joint/multinational warfare.
+The U.S. Army Command & General Staff College (CGSC) at Fort Leavenworth is the Army’s premier mid‑career leadership school.
+Established in 1881, it prepares officers for high‑level command and staff positions, providing advanced education in operations, planning, leadership, and joint and multinational warfare.
+It is the institution where the Army shapes its future senior leaders.

 What the Command & General Staff College Is